Papal renunciation: Conditional renunciations not put into effect

 Before setting out for Paris to crown Napoleon in 1804, Pope Pius VII (1800–1823) signed a document of renunciation to take effect if he were imprisoned in France.

 During World War II, Pope Pius XII drew up a document ordering that his resignation take effect immediately if he were kidnapped by the Nazis, as was thought likely in August 1943.
 It was thought that the College of Cardinals would evacuate to a neutral country, perhaps Portugal, and elect his successor.

 According to longtime curial official Cardinal Giovanni Battista Re, Pope Paul VI handwrote two letters in the late 1960s or 1970, well before his death, in anticipation of an incapacitating illness.
 One letter was addressed to the College of Cardinals, the other to the Secretary of State, whose name was not specified.
 Pope John Paul II showed them to Re, and they were shown to Pope Benedict XVI in 2003.
 In 2018, Paul's letter dated 2 May 1965 and addressed to the dean of the College of Cardinals was published.
 He wrote that "In case of infirmity, which is believed to be incurable or is of long duration and which impedes us from sufficiently exercising the functions of our apostolic ministry; or in the case of another serious and prolonged impediment", he renounced his office "both as bishop of Rome as well as head of the same holy Catholic Church".

 Pope John Paul II wrote a letter in 1989 offering to resign if he became incapacitated.
-The first said that if ill health or some other unforeseen difficulty prevented him from "sufficiently carrying out the functions of my apostolic ministry … I renounce my sacred and canonical office, both as bishop of Rome as well as head of the holy Catholic Church."
+The letter said that if ill health or some other unforeseen difficulty prevented him from "sufficiently carrying out the functions of my apostolic ministry … I renounce my sacred and canonical office, both as bishop of Rome as well as head of the holy Catholic Church."
 In 1994 he wrote a document that he apparently planned to read aloud, which explained that he had determined he could not resign merely because of age, as other bishops are required to do, but only "in the presence of an incurable illness or an impediment", and that he would therefore continue in office.
 He prayed in his will, written in 2000, that God "would help me to recognise how long I must continue this service", suggesting that renunciation was possible.
 In the weeks before his death in 2005, there was press speculation that John Paul might resign because of his failing health.